kubernetes/enhancements/keps/sig-cli/2906-kustomize-function-catalog/README.md

 A successful implementation of this API should have the following characteristics:

 1. Function based workflows are driven by seamless invocation of sets of functions without individual out-of-band discovery or installation steps for specific runtimes.
-1. The new API is integrated with the existing Kustomize tool (i.e. `kustomize build`) through references provided in Kustomization, Component, and Composition resources.
+1. The new API is integrated with the existing Kustomize tool (i.e. `kustomize build`) through references provided in Kustomization, and Component resources.
+1. The new API will be able to be integrated with future resources added to the existing Kustomize tool. (i.e. Composition)
 1. Eligible Kustomize functionality could be extracted and distributed as official extensions.
 This won't be completed as part of this KEP but the required changes to support this will be implemented.

 ### Non-Goals